tiriana/js-in-memory-cache-benchmark/README.md

 ## Conclusion

 Differences in time for `fast-memory-cache`, `safe-memory-cache` and `simplest-cache` are very insignificant.
-So you just need to choose one basing on other feature which you and they do or don't provide.
+So you just need to choose one based on other features which you need and they do or don't provide.